Visiting Georgetown and Batu Ferringhi in Malaysia

 Interior of Gurney Plaza in Georgetown Penang

-As the sun goes the whole area is lite up with brightly coloured lights and the restaurants are filled with hordes of people.
-Most Malaysians travel to Penang to enjoy the amazing cuisine of the region which makes it a unique culinary destination of Malaysia.
+As the sun goes the whole area is lit up with brightly coloured lights and the restaurants are filled with hordes of people.
+Most Malaysians travel to Penang to enjoy the amazing cuisine of the region which makes it a unique culinary destination in Malaysia.

-The food is served in a small portion in a very traditional manner.
-The ambience is cosy, service very personal and owner Jay Loh takes pride in giving a brief overview of Nonya Culture and Food.
-You can also get a chance to peek in the guest room located behind the main restaurant.
+The food is served in small portions in a very traditional manner.
+The ambience is cosy, the service very personal and owner Jay Loh takes pride in giving a brief overview of Nonya Culture and Food.
+You can also get a chance to peek into the guest room located behind the main restaurant.

 Little Nyonya Restaurant is a 3rd Generation Nyonya Restaurant

 Exploring Nasi Kandar Restaurant in the footsteps of Anthony Bourdain